-Few things yank a dog parent out of bed faster than puppy whining in crate.
-One moment you’re drifting off, the next you’re wide-eyed, wondering, “What does he need now?”
-Whether the serenade begins the second you latch the door or erupts at 2 a.m., the goal is the same: calm your new sidekick without sacrificing sleep, or your sanity.
+Few things yank a dog parent out of bed faster than a puppy whining in crate.
+One moment you’re drifting off, and the next you’re wide-eyed, wondering, “What does he need now?”
+Whether the serenade begins the second you latch the door or erupts at 2 a.m., the goal is the same: calm your new sidekick without sacrificing sleep or your sanity.

 Why Puppies Whine

-Puppies may not speak English, but wow, do they know how to get the message across.
-When you hear puppy crying in crate at night, at least one of these reasons is usually behind the chorus.
+Puppies may not speak your language, but they certainly know how to communicate discomfort.
+When you hear puppy crying in crate, at least one of these reasons is usually driving the chorus.

 - Tiny bladders.
 A puppy’s “hold-it” tank is fun-size.
-Under four months, even super pups can’t last long.
+Under four months, even super pups can’t last long without a potty break.

 - Hunger surges.
-Growth happens in sleep, and so does the munchies.
+Growth happens during sleep, and so do the munchies.
+Nutritional needs change rapidly during this phase.

 - Temperature swings.
-Littermates are portable heating pads; a cool crate can feel like Antarctica.
+Littermates act as portable heating pads; a cool crate can feel like Antarctica by comparison.

 - Separation shock.
 Two days ago, your pup was a furry comma in a pile of siblings.
-Solo snoozing feels sketchy.
+Solo snoozing feels sketchy and isolating.

 - Fear of confinement.
-Dogs are den animals, but only when the “den” predicts comfort, not isolation.
+Dogs are den animals, but only when the “den” predicts comfort.
+If they haven't navigated the puppy fear stage, the crate can feel scary.

-- Attention and it works.
-Rush to a puppy whimpering in crate, and you teach: Noise = Company.
-Clever little learners, huh?
+- Learned behavior.
+Rush to a puppy whimpering in crate, and you teach them: Noise = Company.
+They are clever little learners.

 Before tackling puppy whining in crate at night, double-check the essentials.
 A thirsty, hyper pup can out-howl any training plan.